trinketmage/three.js-vr-hud/README.md

 * developed at BigBossStudio

-This tools for the library [three.js](http://threejs.org/) to perform a VR HUD layer.
+This is a tool for the library [three.js](http://threejs.org/) to perform a VR HUD layer.